 Feed-forward amplifiers are widely used to reduce distortion due to nonlinearities in power amplifiers.
 Although the level and complexity of feed-forward amplifiers varies from one manufacturer to another, the basic building block for this linearization scheme remains the same.
 A basic feed-forward schematic is shown in Figure ap.n.2-1.
 The input signal is split in two using a hybrid coupler or power divider.
 The output of the main amplifier is sampled with a 20dB-30dB directional coupler.
-The XC0900A-20 is an excellent candidate for this sampling since it provides great return loss and directivity.
+The XMC2560A-20 is an excellent candidate for this sampling since it provides great return loss and directivity.
 The sampled signal, which consists of a sample of the original input signal plus some distortion, is inverted and then combined with the output of the first delay line.
 This procedure subtracts (through destructive interference) the sample of the original input signal, leaving only the distortion or error component.
 The error component is then amplified and combined with the output of the second delay line using another directional coupler.
-In many cases, a 10dB coupler is used to combine the two signals.
-The XC0900A-10 is a perfect choice for this injection because it has tight coupling, superior directivity, and excellent match.
+In many cases, a 10dB coupler is used to combine the two signals (please contact Anaren for corresponding parts).